| Ed Asner AKA Yitzak Edward Asner

 Born: 15-Nov-1929 Birthplace: Kansas City, KS

-Gender: Male Religion: Jewish Race or Ethnicity: White Sexual orientation: Straight Occupation: Actor Party Affiliation: Democratic Nationality: United States Executive summary: TV's Lou Grant Military service: US Army Signal Corps (1951-53) Ed Asner played the heavy-boozing wisecracking sitcom news producer Lou Grant on The Mary Tyler Moore Show.
+Gender: Male Religion: Jewish Race or Ethnicity: White Sexual orientation: Straight Occupation: Actor Party Affiliation: Democratic Nationality: United States Executive summary: Lou Grant Military service: US Army Signal Corps (1951-53) Ed Asner played the heavy-boozing wisecracking sitcom news producer Lou Grant on The Mary Tyler Moore Show.
 Then, in a spin-off series, Lou Grant suddenly kicked the bottle and became a serious editor at a big city newspaper, facing overwrought ethical dilemmas every week.
 Asner became the only actor to win Emmys for both Comedy and Drama playing the same character.

 Asner has been a regular on a dozen other TV series, not counting all his cartoon voice work.
 He has guested on everything from Route 66 in the 60s to ER in the 00s.
 He played Santa Claus in three Christmas specials, an episode of Ellen, and the Will Ferrell film Elf.
 From 1981-85, he was president of the Screen Actors Guild.